 Hand washing is a long-standing means of fighting such infections.
-Doctors, nurses and other hospital employees, as well as patients and guests, constantly wash their hands typically using hot water to do so.
+Doctors, nurses, and other hospital employees, as well as patients and guests, constantly wash their hands typically using hot water to do so.

 The supply of hot water — and the time in which it is delivered – makes an efficiently designed domestic hot water system paramount in a hospital.
 And that makes thermostatically controlled hot water flow control valves just what the doctors ordered.
 Unfortunately, these valves aren’t used as often as they should.

 Normally, a domestic hot water system is manually balanced.
-Enough hot water flows at a rate to insure that when a faucet is turned on, heated water is quickly delivered at a specified temperature set point – often 120 degrees Fahrenheit.
+Enough hot water flows at a rate to ensure that when a faucet is turned on, heated water is quickly delivered at a specified temperature set point – often 120 degrees Fahrenheit.
 To achieve this, the system is balanced with manually operated valves opened to produce the desired flow rate.

-With multiple end points at sinks and showers, balancing usually requires two or more plumbing contractors.
+With multiple endpoints at sinks and showers, balancing usually requires two or more plumbing contractors.
 They must spend significant amounts of time between the hot water supply and the loop that services a particular bank of sinks or other fixtures, tweaking flow rates until the desired temperature is delivered.